 Important!
-To avoid Windows errors caused by too long a path during .NET translation, Fortify strongly recommends that you start ScanCentral sensors from a folder with a short name and path.
+To avoid Windows errors caused by too long a path during .NET translation, Fortify strongly recommends that you start ScanCentral SAST sensors from a folder with a short name and path.
 For more information, see https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file.

-Using the MSBuild - ScanCentral Integration
+Using the MSBuild ScanCentral SAST Integration

-To use MSBuild ScanCentral integration, the required MSBuild version must be on the PATH.
-To make sure the project is built correctly, Fortify recommends that you start ScanCentral from the Visual Studio command prompt, which sets the required .NET variables automatically.
+To use MSBuild ScanCentral SAST integration, the required MSBuild version must be on the PATH.
+To make sure the project is built correctly, Fortify recommends that you start ScanCentral SAST from the Visual Studio command prompt, which sets the required .NET variables automatically.

-Some projects also require that NuGet be started to restore some dependencies.
+Some projects also require that you start NuGet to restore some dependencies.
 If any dependencies are unresolved, the MSBuild would fail and the scan results might be incomplete.
 For these kinds of projects, you need to install NuGet manually on the machine and make sure it is available on the PATH.
-If NuGet is found, ScanCentral will run it automatically.
+If NuGet is found, ScanCentral SAST runs it automatically.

-To translate and scan a .NET project on ScanCentral, run the following:
+To translate and scan a .NET project on ScanCentral SAST, run the following:

+'''

-''' scancentral -url <scancentral_url> start --build-tool msbuild --build-file <solution file name or path to solution file> [--save-package] '''
+scancentral -url <scancentral_url> start --build-tool msbuild --buildfile <solution file name or path to solution file> [--save-package]

+'''